 It was a short time before we hit Belgium.
 I had a few moments to think, ‘where should I stay tonight?’ it was in the afternoon and I soon realized that I’d arrive in Amsterdam after dark if I continued the whole way there.
 This isn’t the most ideal way to see a city for the first time, nor would it be ideal to navigate to my hotel.
 I needed to see road signs and things you know?
 I decided on staying in Belgium, but Brussels or Antwerp?
 I consulted my map and euro guide.
 Brussels sounded cooler but Antwerp was closer.
 What to do?
 I figured that since Amsterdam was the real destination I should hang closer so as to maximize time there the next day.
 Also for some reason I though Antwerp would be super fancy and cool.
-It’s the diamond capitol of Europe after all.
+It’s the diamond capital of Europe after all.
 I thought it would be like Paris or something, boy was I wrong…

 I arrived around 5-6 in Antwerp.
 Again I was amazed at the train station.
 They go all out on train station designs with glass, large arches, and other architectural things I don’t know the names.
-This was a huge space, very high ceilings, arches, glass, just opulent looking.
-Things were looking up, I had maybe stumbled upon a hidden gem in Belgium.
+This was a huge space, very high ceilings, arches, just opulent looking.
+Things were looking up, I had stumbled upon a hidden gem in Belgium.
 I get out into the plaza or square that is just in front of the station.
 It was cool, long sleeve weather.
 That’s what surprised me about a lot of Europe is even in August it would get down to the 60’s at night.
 I was walking wearing my new shirt and hat taking it all in.

 ‘Pardon do you have a lighter?
 Bic?’ a man asked me in French as I walked around the courtyard outside the train terminal.
 He made the international hand symbol for flicking a lighter.